By Adam Landry

 “Toronto’s fast pace took some adjustment, but the opportunities it provided—especially in the automotive sector—were incredible.
 It was a rich experience both professionally and personally,” says Vrundesh.

-Looking back on his time at Honda, Vrundesh reveals that the most rewarding part of the internship was learning about real-world manufacturing processes.
-Through this experience, he gained insights into manufacturing and quality control practices that led to more effective operations at Honda, while also solidifying his passion for manufacturing and quality management.
+Looking back on his time at Honda, Vrundesh reveals that the most valuable part of the internship was learning about real-world processes.
+Through this experience, he gained key insights into quality control practices that led to more effective operations at Honda, helping him solidify his passion for manufacturing and quality management.

-“Learning about real-world challenges and seeing the tangible results of my efforts was incredibly rewarding,” he says.
+“Learning about these challenges first-hand and seeing the tangible results of my efforts was incredibly rewarding,” he says.

 “It enhanced my problem-solving skills and gave me a deeper appreciation for the importance of quality in manufacturing.”